The Shepherd’s Staff

 Luke 9:3 (RSV)

 To take a staff or not to take a staff?
-That is a question Church Fathers and commentators have puzzled over for centuries in their quest for Gospel harmony.
+That is a question that Church Fathers and commentators have puzzled over for centuries in their quest for gospel harmony.
 Mark alone says to take a staff, while Matthew and Luke command the opposite.

 The Greek word rhabdos in the Gospels can mean staff, rod, scepter, or walking stick.
 The Hebrew equivalent is matteh/mattah or shebet.
 A staff symbolized authority in ancient Israel.
 Shepherds guided their flocks with a staff (Psalm 23:4), and kings ruled their subjects with a scepter (Psalm 45:6 or 7).
 Rhabdos in the Gospels literally refers to a walking stick for a journey.
 However, given the multiple dimensions of the staff, theological harmony can be found through poetic coalescence.